EDF Renewables Burnfoot Hill Wind Farm Community Fund (Clackmannanshire)

 How are decisions made?

-A Community Panel made up of people who live, work or volunteer in the four communities makes recommendations on grant awards from the fund.
+A Community Panel made up of people who live, work or volunteer in the communities makes recommendations on grant awards from the fund.

-The Panel has up to 12 members comprising two representatives from respective community council areas.
-One resident from each community area may also be appointed.
+The Panel has up to 15 members comprising up to two representatives from each community council, and one resident from each community council area.
 Each member of the wider community serves a minimum of one and a maximum of three years, with members retiring on a phased basis to ensure knowledge and expertise are retained.
 Opportunities to become a panel member are openly advertised when these arise, both locally and on this website, and are selected through a fair and transparent process.
 Previous panel members may stand again.